AgataKisel/urban-density-workflow/README.md

 The Streamlit application can recalculate a selected completed analysis at another grid size.
 It preserves the stored analysis-area definition and scientific settings, then requests compatible reuse of prepared building, height, neighbour, and street-context products.
 Cache compatibility remains mandatory.
 Grid creation, exact building-grid intersections, grid aggregation, diagnostics, and dashboard presentation are recalculated.

-Changing grid size is not instantaneous, and cells at different resolutions are not equivalent spatial objects.

 ## Outputs